 Meet Zena Parks

 Zena Rodgers Parks began work with the Gallatin Area Chamber of Commerce in February 2007 as Assistant Director and was named Chief Operating Officer in November 2014.
-She celebrated her 15th year with the Chamber in 2022.
+She has worked at the Gallatin Chamber since 2007.
 Before coming to the Gallatin Chamber, Zena worked in the Optometry field as an Optometric Assistant and Administrative Assistant for over 20 years.
 She was also licensed in health, life, property and casualty insurance.

 Zena is a lifelong resident of Gallatin, contributing a wealth of knowledge of the community to the Chamber and its visitors.
 She attended Middle Tennessee State University where she studied Business Administration.
 Zena completed her training in the Tennessee Chamber of Commerce Executives Institute in March of 2009 and continues to attend continuing education courses throughout the year.
 Currently, Zena serves as the market manager of the Gallatin Farmers Market under the umbrella of the Gallatin Area Chamber of Commerce.
 She is also a member of Tennessee Association of Farmers Markets and the Tennessee Farmers Market Coalition.